iterative/dvc.org/content/docs/dvclive/user-guide/ml-frameworks/tensorflow.md

 ## Usage

-To start using the integration you just need to add a few lines to your training code in **any** TensorFlow project.
+To start using DVCLive you just need to add a few lines to your training code in **any** TensorFlow project.

 > 💡 If you prefer the Keras API, check the
 > [DVCLive - Keras](/docs/dvclive/user-guide/ml-frameworks/keras) page.